-- Schools typically conduct preliminary interviews and background checks for mortuary science programs, as well as require previous education in the sciences.
+- Schools typically conduct preliminary interviews and background checks for mortuary science programs, as well as require previous education in the sciences, so students should research those prerequisites before applying to a program they may not qualify for.

 - Students will want to make sure their school is accredited by the American Board of Funeral Service Education (ABFSE).

 Mortuary Science Program Overviews